Ella Emhoff

-Ella Rose Emhoff (born May 29, 1999) is an American model, artist, and fashion designer.
-As the daughter of U.S. Second Gentleman Doug Emhoff and stepdaughter of U.S. Vice President Kamala Harris, she is a member of the Second Family of the United States.
+Ella Rose Emhoff (born May 29, 1999) is an American artist and fashion designer.
+As the daughter of former U.S. Second Gentleman Doug Emhoff and stepdaughter of former Vice President Kamala Harris, she was a member of the Second Family of the United States from 2021 to 2025.

-Early life
+Early life and education

 Emhoff was born to Douglas Emhoff, an entertainment lawyer, and Kerstin Emhoff (née Mackin), a film producer.
 She was named after the jazz singer Ella Fitzgerald.
-Although her father is of Ashkenazi Jewish descent, a spokesperson for Emhoff clarified that Ella does not identify as Jewish.
-She has an older brother, Cole.
-Her parents divorced in 2008.
-In August 2014, her father married Kamala Harris, a lawyer who was then serving as the Attorney General of California.
+Although her father is Jewish, Judaism is "not something she grew up with".
+Her parents divorced in 2008, when she was 9 years old.

+In August 2014, when she was 15, her father married Kamala Harris, a lawyer then serving as Attorney General of California.
 Emhoff and her brother coined the term "Momala" for their stepmother.
-Emhoff, whose family are members of the Democratic Party, was raised around politics.
+Emhoff, whose family members belong to the Democratic Party, was raised around politics.
 She and her family, as supporters of same-sex marriage in California, were active in fighting against the 2008 California Proposition 8.
-In 2016, her stepmother was elected to the United States Senate, representing California.
-In 2021, she became a member of the second family when her stepmother was sworn in as the Vice President of the United States.
+In 2016, when she was 17, her stepmother was elected to the United States Senate, representing California.

-Emhoff graduated from Wildwood School, where she was a member of the swimming and basketball teams, in 2018.
-She was a student at the Parsons School of Design in New York City, where she majored in fine arts with a concentrated focus in apparel and textiles, and she graduated in May 2021.
+In 2017, Emhoff graduated from Wildwood School, where she was a member of the swimming and basketball teams.
+She was a student at the Parsons School of Design in New York City, where she majored in fine arts with a concentrated focus in apparel and textiles and graduated in 2021.

 Career

-In 2014, Emhoff made a cameo in the music video for Bo Burnham's song "Repeat Stuff".
+In 2014, Emhoff made a cameo appearance in the music video for Bo Burnham's song "Repeat Stuff".

 Emhoff designs jackets, hats, coats, and knitted shorts, which she sells from her Instagram account and her website.
 She also sells ceramics, paintings, and drawings from her website.

-In January 2021, Emhoff was signed with IMG Models worldwide, an international modelling agency based in New York City.
-She has gained attention from the BBC and the New York Times for having tattoos and refusing to shave her armpit hair.
+In January 2021, Emhoff signed with IMG Models Worldwide, an international modeling agency based in New York City.
+She has gained attention from the BBC and the New York Times for having tattoos and not shaving her armpit hair.
 The agency announced her contract on Twitter.
 Earlier, she was featured in an editorial for the independent fashion magazine Buffalo Zine.
 Viola, her modeling agent, signed her to his agency in September 2019.

-She is a member of The 3% Movement, an organization focused on increasing the number of women creative directors in the United States.
+Emhoff is a member of The 3% Movement, an organization focused on increasing the number of women creative directors in the United States.